This guide shows you how to work out annualised hours and holiday entitlement using myhrtoolkit as a powerful annualised hours calculation tool.

 Annualised hours will generally equal full-time hours per week * 52.14 (365 / 7). some customers may wish to round to 52.

 E.g. 37.5 Hours per week * 52.14 = 1955.25 Hours.

-Once values for Annualised Hours have been entered, myhrtoolkit will calculate the amount of hours that would have been expected to be worked over a period of up to 12 months previously.
+Once you have entered values for Annualised Hours, myhrtoolkit will calculate the amount of hours that the organisation would expect the employee to work over a period of up to 12 months previously.
 In doing this it will consider previous time periods, the annualised hours values, and the applicable part time percentage.

 It will start at ‘Today’ and work back, calculating a rolling 12-month value unless prior to the 12-month window:

-- there is an Hours status period with no Annualised Hours recorded; or
+- there is an Hours status period with no Annualised Hours; or

 - there is a period of Variable Hours.

-This tells you that the Toolkit is unable to calculate a full 12 months prior to the date shown in the message.
+This tells you that the myhrtoolkit HR system is unable to calculate a full 12 months prior to the date shown in the message.